 Nitrogen is a transparent, odorless gas that can be infused into coffee or any drink to produce a smooth, creamy beverage.
-Nitro Coffee has been a fairly recent trend of nitro beverages that offers a completely different and delightful coffee experience.
+Nitro Brew Coffee has been a fairly recent trend of nitro beverages that offers a completely different and delightful coffee experience.
 Cream or dairy is optional.

 However, storing, transporting, and refilling nitrogen regularly is a highly energy-intensive process.
 The energy used to generate nitrogen from the air (air is 78% nitrogen) via the fractional distillation process produces a significant amount of carbon dioxide, not to mention the pollution dredged up for the fossil fuels generating power.
 Carbon dioxide is a greenhouse gas, is a major contributor to global warming and ocean acidification.
 Once produced, the cost of transporting and maintaining the high-pressure nitrogen tanks and cartridges can further add to the carbon footprint and climate change, and can be felt in the pocketbook.

 Smaller portable and disposable gas cartridges, although convenient, can still mean moving a lot of metal for even smaller amounts of gas.
 And remember, although those cartridges are providing nitrogen, you are already including a lot of oxygen into the beverage by the time you open the gizmo, pour your drink, and screw-in that cartridge anyway!
 Today, most of the disposable cartridges are not recycled and end up in landfills.